dylzen/mangatracker-rails/README.md

 ## Description

 This is a simple application I wrote for myself to try and learn a bit of Ruby on Rails.
 It allows to track manga/books collection.
 The user interface is very basic and it can only be used to add a new manga or a new volume for a manga.
+The app also uses Kimurai for web scraping.

 The database consists of three Models: Manga, Volume and Release, with Volume belonging to Manga.
 When I add a new Volume, the database and the GUI are updated to show the new correct missing volume list for that manga.